cfeenstra67/sqlauthz/README.md

 - Currently only supports permissions on tables, views, schemas, functions, procedures, and sequences (not types, languages, large objects, etc.).

 - **`sqlauthz` never alters default privileges.** Let me know via opening an issue if this is something you're interested in.
-In particular, by default all users have EXECUTE privleges on functions and procedures.
+In particular, by default all users have EXECUTE privileges on functions and procedures.
 To change this, you can use the following one-time query:
 ```sql
 ALTER DEFAULT PRIVILEGES
 REVOKE ALL PRIVILEGES ON ROUTINES FROM PUBLIC;